 Heather lives in Adair Park and enjoys pedaling through the streets of Southwest Atlanta, doing house projects, and sitting on the board of her neighborhood association (as the events chair of course!)
 Join in on the fun at Porches and Pies and Tour de SWAT (a bike ride through SW Atlanta!).

-Community Engagement & Volunteer Coordinator Haydée Santana is inspired by the power of active transportation to connect us with our city, its communities and with each other.
+Community Engagement Manager Haydée Santana is inspired by the power of active transportation to connect us with our city, its communities and with each other.
 She began working with our volunteers in Spring of 2015 through our Bike Valet program and later through Atlanta Streets Alive.
 In her current role, Haydée draws from an extensive background in marketing and communications as well as from her leadership of member- and volunteer-driven organizations where she has a history of forging relationships and fostering engagement.

 Haydée enjoys walking and running around Grant Park or hiking trails with Riley, her Great Danebull, and you’ll often find her exploring Atlanta’s neighborhoods and urban treasures by bike.